aqjune/hol-light-materials/Setup.md

 As an editor, I recommend the [vscode-hol-light](https://github.com/monadius/vscode-hol-light) plugin ([marketplace](https://marketplace.visualstudio.com/items?itemName=monadius.hol-light-simple)).
 After installing it, you will want to:

-1. Configure `hol-light.path` to your cloned directory
+1. Configure `hol-light.path` to your HOL Light directory.
+If you built HOL Light by yourself, this will be simply the cloned directory.
+If you downloaded & installed HOL Light from OPAM, it will be `<your home dir>/.opam/<ocaml version>/lib/hol_light`.
-2. Associate `.ml` file extension with the HOL Light language, if you are planning to use the `.ml` extension for your HOL Light programs too.
+3. Associate `.ml` file extension with the HOL Light language, if you are planning to use the `.ml` extension for your HOL Light programs too.
 Note that this will disable using the original OCaml VSCode plugin for the files.
 The default extension is `.hl`.

 After this configuration, run `hol.sh` using `HOL Light: New HOL Light REPL Session` command in VSCode.